tarantool/doc/doc/reference/reference_lua/box_info/synchro.rst

     Since version :doc:`2.8.1 </release/2.8.1>`.

-    Show the current state of synchronous replication.
+    The current state of synchronous replication.

     In :ref:`synchronous replication <repl_sync>`, transaction is considered committed only after achieving the required quorum number.